-You must take medicines that prevent rejection of the donated pancreas and kidney for the rest of your life.
+You must take medicines that prevent rejection of the transplanted pancreas and kidney for the rest of your life.

 Transplant - pancreas; Transplantation - pancreas

 Becker Y, Witkowski P. Kidney and pancreas transplantation.
-In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
+In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery: The Biological Basis of Modern Surgical Practice.
 20th ed.
 Philadelphia, PA: Elsevier; 2017:chap 26.